North East Surnames: Carlisle to Cruddas

 Durham and Northumberland surname

-There are 416 individuals called Chipchase in the 1881 census of which 175 resided in the County of Durham; 32 in the county of Northumberland and 82 in Yorkshire.
-Lancashire was home to 27; London 67 with others spread across the Midlands and south east.
+There were 416 individuals called Chipchase in the 1881 census of which 175 resided in the County of Durham; 32 in the county of Northumberland and 82 in Yorkshire.
+Lancashire was home to 27 and in London there were 67 with others spread across the midlands and south east.
 A minor variation Chipchaise was found only in Durham and Yorkshire.
 The surname derives from Chipchase, the home of Chipchase Castle near Wark on Tyne in Northumberland.